-There are different therapies available that are used to treat motor vehicle accident patients.
+There are a wide variety of motor vehicle accident injury treatments available that are used to treat motor vehicle accident patients.
 These are the most common:

 - Passive joint mobilization: This is when the physiotherapist gently moves your neck, arms and legs to help reduce pain and restore movement.

 - Active stretching: This involves using proper stretching techniques to get you moving again.
 Once you can stretch without pain, your therapist will move on to strengthening and conditioning techniques to ensure you can get back to your active lifestyle with increased energy.

 - Electrotherapy: Using a combination of TENS machines (Transcutaneous Electrical Nerve Stimulation), ultrasound and laser therapy, this passive treatment helps you regain your movement.
 Electrotherapy is a passive therapy because the machines do all the work to decrease tissue inflammation.